 LottoDeal looks like it is operated by Point Call Centers Services Ltd., a company that operates out of Bulgaria with their customer service in Scotland, both with published snail mail addresses.
 There is also an email address and online form (they answer back in about 48 hours).
-Add to this telephone numbers for the Australia, Bulgaria, Canada, Ireland, and the UK.
-The weird thing is call any of them at any time (including business hours) and it goes to a message that says they are not available right now, leave your name and phone number and they’ll call you back – and it’s the same recording everywhere.
+Add to this telephone numbers for Australia, Bulgaria, Canada, Ireland, and the UK.
+The weird thing is to call any of them at any time (including business hours) and it goes to a message that says they are not available right now, leave your name and phone number and they’ll call you back – and it’s the same recording everywhere.

 The Bottom Line at LottoDeal.com